 Media now and again writes that the lion's share of the mobile device market has been seized by Android.
 According to various sources, 70% to 85% of smartphones and tablets worldwide use Android OS.
 The conclusion is clear: it should be more profitable to make Android applications than iOS.
 However, in reality, everything happens the other way around.

 iOS mobile apps are better monetized

-The first and main argument for those who care about the financial side of the issue is this: it is usually easier to make money on iOS applications.
+The first and main argument for those who care about the financial side of the issue is this: it is usually easier to make money on iOS mobile apps.
 According to statistics, the owners of the iPhone and iPad are more willing to purchase apps for money, and after that, they are ready to pay for additional features.

 In the last quarter of 2017, the owners of iOS devices spent $11.5 billion in the App Store, while on Google Play Store, this figure was twice as low.

 The reasons for the financial unattractiveness of Android are simple.
 Most devices on this platform are classified as inexpensive and are available to a wide range of customers.
 Such people do not pursue high specifications and are not ready to spend money on applications.
 There is a special group of consumers who use a smartphone exclusively for calls and sending messages.

 Asia stands apart.
 Android devices are more popular with locals, and their owners are more actively buying apps.
 The Asian market for Android is several times higher than the iOS market in terms of money.
 Therefore, it is more efficient for the Asia-Pacific region to create universal projects or focus on Android users.
 Top app development companies in this region can greatly benefit from this.